-I completely relate to this…We all business people keep thinking about it.
-When I am about to sleep at night, this is the question that i try answering most of the times: “What could have i done better today?”
-And I am sure I am not the only one in this league of ambitious and efficiency seeking souls.
+I completely relate to this…We business people keep thinking about it.
+When I am about to sleep at night, this is the question that I try answering most of the time:

 The right answers may not always come from: “What can be improved?” but also “What else is out there?”

-People coming on your websites, stores, offices or any business place, they are always producing information that can be used to improve the conversion rates.
+People come to your websites, stores, offices, or any business place.
+With this, they are always producing information that can be used to improve conversion rates.
 Our businesses need processes to record this information and to analyze and act upon it.
-See, again my brain trained to only think sales has started to play 🙂
+See, again my brain trained to only think sales is starting to do its thing :).

-Information is getting created not only by people coming at a business place as a customer, its getting generated even by people working with you, your team, their connections, their connection’s connections.
+Information is getting created not only by people coming to a business place as a customer.
+It’s getting generated even by people working with you, your team, their connections, and their connection’s connections.

 With today’s technology accessibility, we can start capturing this data and start using it to make everything better.

 The Areas Where Big Data Can Be Very Effective:

 - Pricing your products rightly, not necessarily always low, but just right

 - Finding the right prospects